saifuddin-md/3-Tier_App_On_Kubernetes/eks_devops_platform_readme-1.md

 ---

-# 📌 Project Overview
+# Project Overview

-This repository demonstrates deployment and management of a cloud-native 3-tier application architecture on Amazon EKS.
+- This repository demonstrates deployment and management of a cloud-native 3-tier application architecture on Amazon EKS.

-The project follows a realistic Kubernetes repository structure used in modern DevOps environments with clear separation between:

-- Application workloads
-- Stateful services
-- Platform tooling
-- External dependencies
-- Operational scripts

-The platform includes:
+**Technical Stack:**
+- **Frontend:** The frontend of this application is built using React and JavaScript.
+It provides a responsive and user-friendly interface.
+- **Backend and API:** The backend of this application is powered by Nodejs.
+It serves as the API handling user requests.
+MongoDB is used as the database backend, configured with a replica set for data redundancy and high availability.

+**Kubernetes Resources:**
 - Frontend & Backend microservices
 - Database layer with persistent storage
 - NGINX Ingress Controller
-- cert-manager
+- Cert-manager
 - Metrics Server
 - Horizontal Pod Autoscaler (HPA)
 - Cluster Autoscaler